TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 2. Constraints

-- Answer must lie in a range: lower_bound â†’ upper_bound
+- Answer must lie in a range: lower_bound → upper_bound
 - isPossible(mid) must be monotonic (if true at mid, true for all higher or lower mid)
 - Condition must be checkable in polynomial time (often O(n))
 ---